-Planar Diagrams with full 2D Isotopy (and some models that almost have full 2D isotopy) 11 In the previous chapter, chapter 10, we viewed diagrams as states (kets) of quantum mechanical systems.
+Planar Diagrams with Full 2D Isotopy 11 In the previous chapter, chapter 10, we viewed diagrams as states (kets) of quantum mechanical systems.
 There was a privledged direction which we called "time" and in general one has be careful not to change the "causality" of a diagram.
 While we could make certain deformations of a diagram, not all deformations were generally allowed.
 In the current chapter, we want to focus on theories that allow a greater degree of topological invariance - theories that enjoy full isotopy invariance as shown in Fig. 10.11.
 That is, any deformation is allowed to a diagram as long as no lines are cut.
-In this chapter we continue to consider only planar diagrams, so we do not allow over- and undercrossings (which we introduce later in chapter ).
+In this chapter we continue to consider only planar diagrams, so we do not allow over- and under-crossings (which we introduce later in chapter ).
+Because of our specialization to these fully isotopy invariant theories, our rules for diagrammatic manipulation will be slightly easier than those in chapter 10.
 As in chapter 10 there is still a bra and ket interpretation of diagrams.
-Roughly we can think of cuttting a diagram in half and viewing one side as a bra and the other as a ket1.
+Roughly we can think of cutting a diagram in half and viewing one side as a bra and the other as a ket1.
 We can also roughly think of these diagrams as being world lines of particles moving in 1+1 dimensions.
-In section 11.1.2 below we will generalize some of our manipulations to also consider theories that almost have full 2D istopy, meaning that they fail to have full 2D isotopy only due to negative Frobenius-Schur indicators (See section 10.4) which cause a diagram to incur a minus sign if a zig-zag wiggle is straightened out as in Fig. 10.16.
-Theories that have this property (being full isotopy invariant except for a negative Frobenius-Schur indicator) are quite common and include many simple theories like the semion theory $SU(2)1$, or $SU(2)2$.
-This is why we will devote some effort to describing how to handle this situation.
-In most cases keeping track of these Frobenius-Schur indicators will not make our diagrammatic rules much more difficult.
+In section 11.3 below we will generalize some of our manipulations to also consider a very common modification of our diagrammatic algebra that allows the value of a loop d_a to be negative.
+Due to this negative value, the theory naively appears to not be valid for describing unitary quantum mechanical system.
+However, with a minor reinterpretation of our diagrams, these theories can describe unitary quantum mechanical systems but for particles having negative Frobenius-Schur indicators.
+Such diagrammatic algebras are quite common and include many simple topological theories like $SU(2)k$ Chern-Simons theory.
 11.1 Diagrammatic Rules As in the previous chapter we would like to use F-matrices to help us convert one diagram into another.
-Here, however, we assume we can turn up and down the branches of the diagrams freely, thus simplifying manipulations.
-The conventions we use in this chapter are different from that of the previous chapter but instead match2 those introduced by Levin and Wen [2005].
-Our F-matrix will relate diagrams as shown 1We can think of any direction as being time, although it is sometimes most convenient to think of time as up.
-2 The discussion of Frobenius-Schur indicators in this chapter is not given by Levin and Wen [2005], but is instead introduced by the author and Joost Slingerland (unpublished).
-A similar discussion has been given by Lin and Levin [2014]. in Fig. 11.1.
-Compare this to Fig. 9.1^3 .
-3By bending the legs and appropriately reversing arrows one can see that $F{ecf}^{bad} = [F_e^{a\bar{b}\bar{c}}]{df}$ with the latter matrix being that defined by Fig. 9.1.
-However, be warned that in this chapter we are going to assume some special structure of F{ecf}^{bad} which is not completely general.
-In particular, in this chapter we assume one can bend lines up and down freely and as we mentioned in section 10.2.1 this only true of some subset of theories.
+We found that bending lines up and down as in Fig. 10.23 can incur nontrivial factors.
+Here, however, we instead assume that such factors are unity and we can turn up and down the branches of the diagrams freely, thus simplifying manipulations.
+The conventions we use in this chapter are different from that of the previous chapter but instead match those introduced by Levin and Wen [2005].
+Our F-matrix will relate diagrams as shown in Fig. 11.1.
+1We can think of any direction as being time, although it is sometimes most convenient to think of time as up.